Information about Maryland for each letter of the alphabet.

 Four ships have been named USS MARYLAND.
 The lst USS Maryland (1799) was a sloop that served during the Napoleonic war.
 The 2nd USS Maryland (ACR-8) was a Pennsylvania-class armored cruiser that saw action in WW I. The 3rd USS Maryland (BB-46) was a Colorado-class battleship and saw action in WW II.
 The 4th USS Maryland (SSBN-738) is an Ohio-class ballistic missil submarine currently in active service.
 A Maritime Museum in Baltimore has historic ships.

 There is evidence that at one time Maryland had active VOLCANOES.
+Garrett Island is the geologic remnant of what was once an offshore volcano in an ancient sea.
 Bedrock in the eastern part of the Piedmont Plateau includes igneous rocks of probable volcanic origin.
 A broad valley floored by Precambrian gneiss and volcanic rock lies in the core of the anticline between the Catoctin Mountain and South Mountain.

 The WEATHER in Maryland includes several variables.
 The eastern half of of the state lies on the Atlantic Coastal Plain and has a humid subtropical climate.
 The Piedmont area lies in the transition between the humid subtropical climate zone and the subtropical highland zone, with hot, humid summers and cool winters where average annual snowfall exceeds 20 inches and temperatures below 10°F are annual occurrences.
 Extreme western Maryland lies completely in the subtropical highland zone with milder summers and cool & often snowy winters.
 The state is vulnerable to tropical storms with thunderstorms and tornados.
 The current weather is provided by Weather Underground and NOAA.
 The state is investigating the effect of Global Warming.